nsoulat/Yahtzee/README.md

 ### Compiles and hot-reloads for development

-For the backend
+For the backend (to launch the backend server)

 ```bash
 npm run start
 ```

-For the frontend
+For the frontend (to launch the frontend server)

 ```bash
 npm run dev
 ```